Table of Contents

-A nervous breakdown is, contrary to the diseases mentioned above, the colloquial name for a psychologically extremely strenuous situation.
-Many different reactions or disturbances of the nervous system fall under the concept of a nervous breakdown.
+A nervous breakdown is, contrary to the diseases mentioned above, the colloquial name for a situation that is extremely strenuous psychologically.
+Different reactions or disturbances of the nervous system fall under the concept of a nervous breakdown.

 They are the responses of the nervous system to unexpected or traumatic experiences, such as

-The nervous system does not literally break down; it rather responds to extraordinary strain in always the same manner: the increased production of stress hormones enhances the impulse transmission in the nervous system and leads to either a flight or fight response.
+The nervous system does not literally break down.
+It rather responds to extraordinary strain in usually the same manner.
+The increased production of stress hormones enhances the impulse transmission in the nervous system and leads to either a flight-or-fight response.

 As a consequence, the body rapidly activates its energy reserves, which produces the following typical symptoms: